Multi-modal Speech Transformer Decoders: When Do Multiple Modalities Improve Accuracy?: Datasets

-\textbf{3-Equations}\footnote{This dataset will be released for free academic use.}: To systematically explore the interaction between modalities, we synthesized a multi-modal dataset consisting of images, audio clips, and lip movements.
+To systematically explore the interaction between modalities, we synthesized a multi-modal dataset consisting of images, audio clips, and lip movements.
 Each example contains multiple randomly generated mathematical equations -- reminiscent of the kinds of visual content that appear in lecture slides.
 The motivation is to design a dataset that forces the model to exploit information across modalities while allowing us to introduce complexity in a controlled manner.
 In this way, we can study how the model relies on information from each modality separately, especially when some modalities are insufficient or corrupted.
 An example from this dataset is illustrated in Fig.~\ref{fig:eq_dataset}.
 To simulate an insufficient auditory modality scenario, each audio sample only reads out two of the three equations randomly from the image.
 This setting encourages the model to rely on both visual and auditory modalities: without auditory information, the model cannot find the correct spoken equations; without visual information, the model will fail in a noisy environment.

 The dataset consists of 10,000 examples, each containing one image sample with its OCR text, one audio sample, and one lip movement video sample.
 Specifically, the images depict three mathematical equations, involving operations such as addition, subtraction, logarithms, fractions and exponentiation, with each image sized $450 \times 200$.
 The audio part contains 25.2 hours of synthesized speech, averaging 9 seconds per sample, with 20.2 hours for training and 2.5 hours each for development and testing.
 The lip movement videos are generated from the synthesized audio at 25 FPS using a static portrait image.
 To create the dataset, we employ pyttsx3 \cite{pyttsx3github} to generate speech utterances, latex command to produce equation images, EasyOCR \cite{easyocr} to obtain OCR texts, and Wav2Lip \cite{prajwal2020lip} to generate lip-synced videos.